ldijkman/randomnerd_esp32_wifi_manager/README.md

 link to zip download https://github.com/ldijkman/randomnerd_esp32_wifi_manager/archive/refs/heads/main.zip

-arduino ide wants to place the file in a new directory
+arduino ide wants to place the ino file in a new directory

 make sure to move the data directory in the arduino ide created directory